abasty/at_dockerfiles/README-armv7.md

 $ git checkout experiment/armv7
 ```

+## Successful armv7 build in Docker

+Identified so far:

+* Bug on debian:buster about certificates
+* Bug on libc6 >= 2.28 (stat files on q-emulated 32bits guest running on 64bits
+  host)
+* Problem on Dart SDK configuration for arm32 on emulated guest.

+Solution in the mean time :

+* Using debian:stretch addresses certificates problems and libc6 version (2.24).
+  Dart needs >= 2.23.
+* Build the Dart SDK removing the "FATAL("Unrecognized ARM CPU architecture.");"
+  line.

+The example exe has successfully been ran and tested on a real OrangePi Zero.

+See bellow details about problems, building Dart SDK, example.
+The associated
+Dockerfile is debian:stretch based.

+Things to do :

+* Fill bug about certificates on debian:buster?
+* Wait about libc6 bug fix?
+* Ask Dart team to provide and maintain a Pi/armv7 qemu Dart package?

 ## Identified problems & possible solutions

 * Certificates : install the right certificates before downloading Dart SDK